31

 Stefanie Mirlach, Head of Project Management Sports, Sky Deutschland GmbH

-Stefanie Mirlach's path led her from the limelight behind the scenes.
-As a former professional footballer, she not only won the DFB Cup, but was also U20 World Champion.
-Today, she is responsible for the women's strategy at the sports broadcaster Sky and is also committed to the visibility and development of women's sports.
+Stefanie Mirlach's path took her from the limelight to behind the scenes.
+As a former professional footballer, she not only won the DFB Cup, but also became U20 World Champion.
+Today, she is responsible for the women's strategy at sports broadcaster Sky and is also committed to the visibility and development of women's sport.
 At Sky, the topic is addressed in an exemplary manner, especially with the motto "Women on and behind the screen".
-A prime example of this is the programme #GameCHANGERINNEN.
+A prime example of this is the program #GameCHANGERINNEN.

 Discover more women from the world of sport